jbakse/major_studio_1/content/week_10/wednesday.md

 **First, read the text for general meaning**

 Read for broad meaning.
-Do not mark corrections, or note errors.
+Do not mark corrections or note errors.

 After each paragraph, write a small note about what the main subject or point of the paragraph.
 If the point is unclear, note that instead.
 If a sentence in the paragraph expresses that point clearly, underline it.